0mar/dealiiscale/README.md

 This repository contains a setup for a [deal.ii][1] implementation for a two-scale system of equations.
 The target system is described in [this thesis][2], but the current status of the implementation is still a proof of concept.
+A more detailed description of the mathematical framework behind this implementation is present in `latex/main.tex`.

 ## Installation for macOS